Agoric/documentation/main/glossary/README.md

 and the [ERTP API's Payments section](/ertp/api/payment.md).

 ## Payout
-The assets reallocated to a user when an [offer](#offer) exits, either successfully or not.
+The assets paid out to a user when an [offer](#offer) exits, either successfully or not.
 If an offer isn't successful, a payout is a party's [escrowed](#escrow) assets.
 If an offer is successful, a party's payout is what they wanted, and possibly the return of any escrowed assets in excess of the final cost.